armanriyazi/armanriyazi.github.io/docs/private/english/english.md

 > #I have no #idea

 > In my #opinion...(=I find it)

+> I need some time to think this over.

 > To each his own.
 Everyone has a different #opinion